Steplab: Privacy Policy

 Where we need to collect personal data by law, or under the terms of the Subscription Agreement, and you fail to provide that data when requested, we may not be able to perform the Services.
 In this case, we may have to suspend your access to the Services until this is resolved and we will notify you accordingly.

 As you interact with the Website and use the Services, we will automatically collect Aggregated Data about your browsing actions and patterns.
-We collect this data by using cookies and other similar technologies but this data does not identify you individually.
+We collect this data by using cookies and other similar technologies.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: